agaujean9/Hospital-Readmissions-Classifier/README.md

 # Exploratory Analysis and Dimensionality Reduction

 However, at this point our data was still pretty sparse, in part because the primary and secondary diagnoses that were included for each of our patients consisted of countless diseases that was going to make it difficult to reduce the sparsity.
-In order to deal with this element of our data, my partner and I scraped IDC-10 codes and the corresponding category of disease, and used this to simplify each individuals primary and secondary ailments to one category of disease.
+In order to deal with this element of our data, we scraped IDC-10 codes and the corresponding category of disease, and used this to simplify each individuals primary and secondary ailments to one category of disease.
 Following this we ran Principal Component Analysis on our scaled continuous variables in order to reduce dimensionality even further.
 We were left with 6 principal components, with our cutoff meaning each component explains at least .075 of the observed variance.

 Unsurprisingly, as is often the case with medical classification datasets we were left with a class imbalance.
 Where our readmitted patients accounted for only 11% of our dataset.
 However, because of our enormous dataset we had no need to create sythetic data we just undersampled the class of individuals who were not readmitted.
 And used a limited dataset of 10,625 samples.
 Still plenty large enough to conduct the classification algorithm that we had in mind.